Víctor Pradera Larumbe

-Juan Víctor Pradera Larumbe (1872–1936) was a Spanish political theorist and a Carlist politician.
+Juan Víctor Pradera Larumbe (19 April 1872 – 6 September 1936) was a Spanish political theorist and a Carlist politician.

 Family and youth

 Víctor's paternal family originated from France; his grandfather, Juan Pradera Martinena, lived in the Basque town of Sare (Labourd province), but moved across the Pyrenees and settled in Endara de Etxalar.
 Víctor's father, Francisco Pradera Leiza, was an indiano.
 As a youngster he emigrated to America and spent 16 years in Cuba; enriched, he returned to Navarre and married a pamplonesa, Filomena Larumbe, descendant to a petty bourgeoisie family.
 Her father, Ángel Larumbe Iturralde, sided with the legitimists during the First Carlist War and narrowly escaped execution, later to settle in Vera de Bidasoa and to practise as a notary.
 Juan Víctor was born as the first of four sons, Juan Víctor, Luis, Juan and Germán.
-In 1879 he moved with the family to San Sebastian following the professional lot of his father, who ran a commercial construction business.
+In 1879 he moved with the family to San Sebastián following the professional lot of his father, who ran a commercial construction business.

-Having obtained bachillerato in Instituto de San Sebastian in 1887 he spent a year in Bordeaux and then another one in Bilbao, studying at the Jesuit Deusto college and preparing for engineer studies.
+Having obtained bachillerato in Instituto de San Sebastián in 1887 he spent a year in Bordeaux and then another one in Bilbao, studying at the Jesuit Deusto college and preparing for engineer studies.
 Having moved to Madrid Pradera entered Escuela de Ingenieros, exact year of his graduation is unknown.
 He returned to Gipuzkoa in 1897 and settled in Tolosa, engaged in the paper mill business of his father.
 Reportedly successful as a manager, Pradera later amalgamated the family enterprise into the Papelera Española trust of Rafael Picavea and became a shareholder of this company, involved in its activities until the early 20th century.

 At the turn of the century he commenced studying law as an unenrolled student in Madrid, which he continued for 2 years.
-Having graduated, in San Sebastian he opened the law chancery and practiced as Inspector General in Cuerpo de Ingenieros de Canales y Puertos simultaneously.
+Having graduated, in San Sebastián he opened the law chancery and practiced as Inspector General in Cuerpo de Ingenieros de Canales y Puertos simultaneously.
 At unspecified date he obtained PhD in law in Madrid.
 In 1899 Pradera married a donostiarra, María Ortega, with whom he had 4 children, Javier to become a prominent Francoist politician.
 Víctor's grandson, Javier Pradera, made his name as a well-known anti-Francoist journalist and publisher, dubbed watchman of the Spanish transition to democracy.